-A travel trailer of one’s own: The historic Sou’wester Lodge on the Oregon coast makes a perfect creative retreat
+A travel trailer of one’s own: The historic Sou’wester Lodge on the Washington coast makes a perfect creative retreat

-When I pulled into the parking lot at the historic Sou’wester Historic Lodge and Vintage Travel Trailer Resort in tiny Seaview, Wash., after driving 176 miles from Seattle, I felt like I was getting away with something.
+SEAVIEW — When I pulled into the parking lot at the historic Sou’wester Historic Lodge and Vintage Travel Trailer Resort in tiny Seaview, Wash., after driving 176 miles from Seattle, I felt like I was getting away with something.
 The cheery old lodge — once the vacation home of an Oregon senator — was inviting, the eclectic clutch of teardrop trailers adorable, miles of beach beckoned just down the road, and I’d be spending the next two days holed up in a trailer doing nothing but writing.

 As I picked up my green keytag at the office and unpacked my groceries in the Boles Aero, one of the resort’s petite “Baby” trailers, I looked forward to focused work time in a setting that was strikingly unusual, but cozy and safe.

-Note: Correction: The headline on a previous version of this story misidentified the location of the Sou’wester Historic Lodge.